exercism/ruby/hamming/GETTING_STARTED.md

 The following steps assume that you are in the same directory as the test suite.

+You must also have installed the `minitest` gem:

+    $ gem install minitest

 ## Step 1

 Run the test suite.
-It's in Minitest, and can be run with ruby:
+It written using the Minitest framework, and can be run with ruby:

     $ ruby hamming_test.rb